 Our feet are so crucial to our body, and it carries the weight of our bodies and experiences a lot of tearing.
 As we get older, foot problems become more familiar to us and can occur more frequently than we think, and you start to experience foot pain, stiffness or aching in your feet.
-At Charles Evan Center, we want to make sure that we can provide you with the best care and excellent recovery from any pain that you can be experiencing.
+At CEC Health Center, we want to make sure that we can provide you with the best care and excellent recovery from any pain that you can be experiencing.
 We need to ensure that we are offering you the best services possible as the podiatrist in Uniondale that accepts Medicaid.

 Common Foot Problems:

 There are so many different foot problems that can occur, but we are going to take a look at the most common ones, including:

 - Bunions: bony bumps that form on the joint at the base of your big toe